Winkelkatze/ledmatrix/README.md

 ```

 ### Change the global brightness
 The global brightness can be changed independently without redrawing the screen.
-The specified brightness value must be between 0 (off) and width - 2 (max).
+The specified brightness value must be between `0` (off) and `width - 2` (full).
 ```
 ledmatrix.set_brightness(3)
 ```